nunit/docs/docs/articles/nunit/running-tests/NUnitLite-Options.md

 is used, no tests are executed but a description of the tests is saved in the specified or default format.

-## Test Selelection
+## Test Selection

 Several options allow selection of a subset of the tests in an assembly for execution or display.

 The `--prefilter` option operates first.
 If specified, it limits the classes, which NUnit will examine to find tests.
 Classes not included are simply ignored and the other two selection options never even see them.